 For a lot of my shows, I will create a one-page bio/statement combo and hang this sheet with poster putty near a high-traffic area of my display.
 Those who are interested in your work will happily read more about you.
 Always include your name, contact info, and directions for how to purchase your art.

 How to Hang Your Work On Walls

 When working with an event coordinator, I always ask how they want me to hang my work.
 If a venue has a wire hanging system, be prepared to wire the backs of your work.
-If they simply use nails, then a saw tooth bracket or hanging wire will work.
+I’ve been in venues that simply use nails.
+For that, I use saw tooth brackets or hanging wire on my pieces.
 If the walls cannot be touched at all and there is no wire system, 3M Command strips can work really well to hang lighter pieces.
 I have worked with venues who will hang all of the work themselves, but the majority of the time I am hanging my own art.
 (For more details on how to frame and hang your art check out this blog post.)

 Before I Install my work, here are the questions I ask:

 - Does the venue have a ladder if needed?